OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 participant Logs as memory/*.md

-participant Tools as agent-reach
+participant Tools as external tools

 User->>Assistant: "Heartbeat"